 - Build the algorithm to incorporate interruptions and barge-ins while the sound is being input/output

-- To overcome the challenge of field specificity, the model needs to be trained with voice recordings from different fields such as healthcare, law, etc.
+- To overcome the challenge of field specificity, the model needs to be trained with voice recordings from different fields, such as healthcare, law, and other relevant domains.

 2. Language, accent, and dialect coverage

 Another significant challenge is enabling the SRS to work with different languages, accents, and dialects.
 There are more than 7000 languages spoken in the world, with an uncountable number of accents and dialects.
 English alone has more than 160 dialects spoken all over the world.
 No SRS can cover all of them.
-Even aiming for the compatibility of only a few of the most spoken languages can be challenging.
+Even aiming for compatibility with just a few of the most widely spoken languages can be challenging.

 In the same study, 66% of respondents found accent or dialect-related issues a significant challenge for adopting voice recognition tech.